-Teachers in this phase take various professional development sessions to gain first-hand experience of innovative teaching strategies and apply them to their students.
-They keep trying to change classroom dynamics with the skills they have acquired.
-They strive to be an educator who helps awaken students’ senses by motivating them to think out of the box!
-Consequently, they spend a lot of time and effort planning, preparing, implementing, and reflecting on their teaching and learning.
+Teachers in this phase take various professional development sessions to gain first-hand experience with innovative teaching strategies and apply them to their students.
+They keep trying to change classroom dynamics by spending time and effort planning, preparing, implementing, and reflecting on their teaching and learning.

-However, at this stage, many of us tend to slow down and show less interest in learning further.
+However, we tend to slow down at this stage and show less interest in learning further.
 We start creating that ‘COMFORT ZONE’ where we don’t urge to challenge ourselves with any new endeavour.

 IT IS AN ALARMING SITUATION WHEN WE GET ENCLOSED IN THAT COCOON AND CONTINUE STAYING THERE.